You are here

 (Revised by HB 19-1032)

 This statute requires prior written notice to the parents with a detailed, substantive outline of the topics and materials to be presented in the portion of the curriculum that concerns human sexuality.
-Human sexuality education is not required, however if a school district, board of cooperative services, charter school, or institute charter school offers human sexuality instruction the instruction must be comprehensive and must meet the comprehensive human sexuality education content requirements: These requirements must:
+Human sexuality education is not required, however if a school district, board of cooperative services, charter school, or institute charter school offers human sexuality instruction the instruction must be comprehensive and must meet the comprehensive human sexuality education content requirements: The provisions of this section do not apply to students in kindergarten through third grade.

 (a) Encourage parental involvement and family communication;